 (- up to 30 points)

 Points were allocated based on the breadth and severity of all TRAP measures imposed.
 Additional points were subtracted if a state prohibits certain qualified health-care professionals from providing abortion care.
-(Because of the breadth of TRAP measures, we have included in the summaries only select examples that illustrate the burdens these measures impose on abortion providers.)
+(Because of the breadth of TRAP measures, the summaries include only select examples that illustrate the burdens these measures impose on abortion providers.)